 Sophs are an important part of students’ OWeek experience.
-In the OWeek 2018 Survey, students indicated that the relationships built with their Sophs, the relationships Sophs helped facilitate, and the knowledge the Sophs possess were some of the most helpful and enjoyable aspects of OWeek.
+In the OWeek 2019 Survey, students indicated that the relationships built with their Sophs, the relationships Sophs helped facilitate, and the knowledge the Sophs possess were some of the most helpful and enjoyable aspects of OWeek.
 Students reported that their Sophs made them feel safe, supported, and welcomed at Western.
-The impact that Sophs have on first-year students lasts throughout the entire year.
+The impact that Sophs have on new students lasts throughout the entire year.